 Once an admission decision has been made you will be notified by email to check your online application for our decision.
 Please make a note of your application log-in to enable you to view.
 All applicants will be notified by April 15.Â Â While we appreciate that applicants who have applied to other universities often have to make a decision to accept or reject an offer from another institution, we cannot supply an early decision.

 Once an admission decision has been made, you will be notified of the outcome via email.

-Applicants may obtain departmental information on graduate study by contacting Barbara Windish, the graduate admissions coordinator:
+Applicants may obtain departmental information with regard to the graduate program by contacting Barbara Windish, the Academic Program Administrator.

 Department of Chemical and Biomolecular Engineering, MS 362

 P.O.
 Box 1892

 For assistance during the Department Winter Break: December 22, 2018 - Â January 1, 2019 please contact Barbara Windish atÂ email@example.com.
 Note any technical issues will not be resolved until staff returns to campus January 2, 2019.
 Accommodations may be made with any unresolved technical issues.Â